 As I think about the process of normalizing policy, I conclude that today's riskmanagement calculus says we should err on the side of patience in removing highly accommodative policy.
-We need to solidify our confidence that our ultimate exit from the zero lower bound will occur smoothly - and in a way that sustains our escape from it.
+We need to solidify our confidence that our ultimate exit from the ZLB will occur smoothly - and in a way that sustains our escape from it.
 A corollary to this is we should not shy away from policy prescriptions that generate forecasts of inflation that moderately overshoot our 2 percent target for a limited time.

 Such a policy strategy more properly balances expected costs and benefits.
 And it would leave me with much more confidence that inflation will not stall out below target once we start raising rates.

-I agree with Atlanta Fed President Lockhart in thinking that we ought to be "whites of their eyes" inflation fighters.15 The last thing we want to do is regress back into the ZLB.
+I agree with Atlanta Fed President Dennis Lockhart in thinking that we ought to be "whites of their eyes" inflation fighters.18 The last thing we want to do is regress back into the ZLB.
 Indeed, such a relapse would be a sign there was something else going on that was preventing the economy from being as vibrant as we thought possible.

 To summarize, I am very uncomfortable with calls to raise our policy rate sooner than later.
 I favor delaying liftoff until I am more certain that we have sufficient momentum in place toward our policy goals.
 And I think we should plan for our path of policy rate increases to be shallow in order to be sure that the economy's momentum is sustainable in the presence of less accommodative financial conditions.
+I look forward to the day when we can return to business-as-usual monetary policy, but that time has not yet arrived.